If you are rebranding your business or starting a new brand, there is something relatively new you should consider for your brand positioning.

 If the coined name is too unusual, people might mispronounce or misspell it, which could hurt word-of-mouth, discovery, and presentation.

-For brands that do business internationally, a non-dictionary brand in one language or region may have unintended meanings in others, or might coincide with dictionary words in other languages.
+For brands that do business internationally, a non-dictionary brand in one language or region may have unintended meanings in other languages or regions, or may coincide with dictionary words in other languages.

-Because AI search is evolving, the way LLMs interpret names may shift over time.
+As AI search evolves, the way LLMs interpret names may shift over time.
 Doing well in the results now doesn’t guarantee ongoing alignment.

-Before committing to a new B2B brand name, in addition to all the usual checks, run it through the LLMs and see what comes up.
+Before committing to a new B2B brand name, run it through the LLMs and see what comes up, in addition to all the usual checks.